bdurand/super_settings/README.md

 #### REST API

-You can mount a REST API for the exposing and managing the settings.
-This API is required for the web UI.
+You can mount a REST API for exposing and managing the settings.
+This API is required for the web UI and is mounted along with the web UI.
 The REST interface is documented in the `SuperSettings::RestAPI` class.

 If you are running a Rails application, you can mount the API as a controller via the bundled Rails engine.
-If you are not using Rails, then you can add a class that extends `SuperSettings::RackMiddleware` to your Rack middleware stack.
+If you are not using Rails, then you can add a class that extends `SuperSettings::RackApplication` to your Rack middleware stack.
+The web UI can be disabled and only the REST API exposed.
+See `SuperSettings::Configuration` if you are using Rails or `SuperSettings::RackApplication` if you are not.

 In either case, you are responsible for implementing authentication and authorization for the HTTP requests.
 This allows you to seamlessly integrate with existing authentication and authorization in your application.

 #### Authentication

+# TODO cleanup; also provide method for supplying blocks to RackApplication

 You are responsible for implementing authentication on the Web UI and REST API endpoints.
 In a Rack application, you would do this by putting the Supersetting application behind Rack middleware the performs you authentication checks.
 In a Rails application, you can add a `before_action` filter to hook into your authentication checks.